Web Privacy Statement

 Computerised data matching allows us to identify claims and payments that may be fraudulent.
 A match means that there is an inconsistency between the two sets of records that needs investigating.
 The inconsistency may be because of fraud, error or another explanation.
 We cannot decide which until we investigate.

 We investigates inconsistencies discovered by data matching as well as allegations of fraud from other sources.
-We may use Credit Reference Agencies to data match to ensure our records are accurate and enable potentially fraudulent claims to be identified.
+We may use Credit Reference Agencies to data match to ensure our records are accurate.
+This enables potentially fraudulent claims to be identified.

 Other ways we may use your details